Pennington Marsh – 5th and 9th March

 Sound recording of displaying Lapwing – Pennington Marsh

-Sound recording of displaying Shoveler (eight males and three females) plus sound of the birds taking flight – Pennington Marsh
+Sound recording of displaying (eight males and three females) plus sound of the birds taking flight – Pennington Marsh

-Sound recording of singing Siskin – Romsey
+Sound recording of singing – Romsey

 Sound recording of alarm calling Blue Tit (following pass by Sparrowhawk) followed by song – Romsey